RobotNerd/outline-format/README.md

 - Spaces should be used for indentation instead of tabs.
 - Indentation should be 2 spaces per tab stop.
+- The recommended maximum line length is 80 characters.
+  This does not apply to long text strings that cannot be split up (e.g. URLs).

 ## Examples